Sean-Baker-Logikos/LogikosTestToolAutomation/README.md

 ![Install LogikosTestToolAutomation](LogikosTestToolAutomation/Documentation/Install_LogikosTestToolAutomation.png)

-# Run Sample Code
+# Test Installation

-In your working folder, create a new file "list_test_tools.py" and open that file in Visual Studio Code.
+In your working folder, create a new file "ListTestTools.py" and open that file in Visual Studio Code.

 Enter the following code: